emberjs/guides/source/components/defining-a-component.md

 ```shell
 ember generate component my-component-name
 ```

 Ember components are used to encapsulate markup and style into reusable content.
-Components consist of two parts: a Javascript component file that defines behavior and its accompanying Handlebars template that defines the markup for the component's UI.
+Components consist of two parts: a JavaScript component file that defines behavior, and its accompanying Handlebars template that defines the markup for the component's UI.

 Components must have at least one dash in their name.
 So `blog-post` is an acceptable name, and so is `audio-player-controls`, but `post` is not.
 This prevents clashes with